Smartcalling/SmartCalling-iOS/README.md

 <img src="https://github.com/Smartcalling/SmartCalling-iOS/blob/master/Readme/callkit.png?raw=true" width="400">

-If you are using Cocoapods to install the SDK, please make sure the SmartCallingSDK pod is added for the new extension target.
+If you are using Cocoapods to install the library, please make sure the SmartCallingSDK pod is added for the new extension target.
 If you're manually installing the framework, make sure that it is visible in your project settings as Do Not Embed (not Embed & Sign).

 Open CallDirectoryHandler.swift file and import SmartCalling.
 Mark the class as a subclass of `SmartCallingCallDirectoryHandler` to inherit all required behaviour.
 You'll need to override `apiKey` (and `url` if you are using a custom SmartCalling backend).
 The final file should look like this: